BICH - Biochemistry

 BICH 657 Introduction to Structural Biology

-Credit 1.
-1 Lecture Hour.
-Protein expression, purification, characterization, crystallization and structural determination by X-ray crystallography; includes an eight hour workshop on crystallography.
-Prerequisite: Graduate classification.
+Protein expression, purification, characterization, crystallization and structural determination by X-ray crystallography; includes an eight-hour workshop on crystallography.
+Prerequisite: BICH 603 or approval of instructor; graduate classification in biochemistry or biochemistry and molecular biophysics.

 BICH 658 Application of Scientific Values in Daily Research Practice